 Reporting Platform

+Tracking and reporting of embodied carbon is critical for both internal design optimization and for the industry as a whole, to understand how we can make the most effective reductions that impact the built environment.

+Reporting Platform

 We have created internal spreadsheet tools for calculating Embodied Carbon (EC).
 These tools are used by the structural engineering teams on each project both for comparing embodied carbon schematic options as well as for documenting embodied carbon at major milestones.
-SOM has also developed the EC 101 tool that informs design decisions not only for structural systems, but for other design considerations, to achieve a holistic approach to embodied carbon reduction.
+SOM has also developed the Environmental Analysis & EC 101 tools that informs design decisions not only for structural systems, but for other design considerations, to achieve a holistic approach to embodied carbon reduction.

 SE 2050

 Scope:

 SOM reported ten projects in total from our North America offices in the first year of reporting for SE2050.
 We aim to not only continue exceeding the target of minimum of two projects reported from each office, but also report a greater percentage of projects than the preceding year, but may be limited based on available EPD data, project location or project phase.
 Our initial reporting will focus on project locations for which reliable EPD values are available.
 Our aim is to build our understanding of EPD values across all global regions and monitor how these values are improved as new materials and manufacturing processes become available.
 SOM will also limit reporting to projects which have progressed up to, or beyond the schematic design phase.
 Strategy:

 As part of our SE2050 reporting strategy, SOM has established structural system component categories which are consistent with SE2050 reporting guidelines.
 Establishing a consistent component categorization strategy, allows for easier data interpretation and comparison across the industry.
-After the first round of reporting, SOM hopes to receive feedback from SEI regarding reporting categories which can be refined moving forward to improve data aggregation processes.
+After the initial rounds of reporting, SOM hopes to receive feedback from SEI regarding reporting categories which can be refined moving forward to improve data aggregation processes.
 Prior to reporting, SOM will plot all results against select building metrics to identify any potential outliers and understand the cause of this deviation.
 Tools:

 SOM will utilize commercially available tools which are LEED verified to perform embodied carbon calculations for SE2050 reporting.
 SOM will also use internally developed EC calculation tools, however internal tools must be verified using commercially available software accepted by industry peers.

 AIA 2030

 Scope:

 As part of SOM's commitment to AIA2030, embodied carbon information on various projects shall be provided during the AIA2030 reporting process.
 SOM structures contributed for the first time to the reporting process during the year 2020 reporting cycle, during which we calculated embodied carbon for 45 projects across four different offices.
-During the year 2021 reporting cycle, 53 additional embodied calculations were completed and reported.
+During the previous years (2023) reporting cycle, 53 additional embodied calculations were completed and reported.
 Structural system components categories for AIA2030 reporting will not be broken down into as much detail as will be done for SE2050 reporting.
 AIA2030 reporting currently focuses on identifying the scope of the project included in the calculation.
 SOM will continue on this path until more detailed reporting is required/requested.
 Strategy:

 Similar to EC Reporting Pillar, AIA2030 reporting will also include a back check prior to issuance to ensure outliers are identified.
 Quantities for AIA2030 will be subdivided into three main categories (Foundation, Substructure & Superstructure).

 SOM - Internal Evaluations

 Scope: